Code-Institute-Submissions/oldhouse-newhome/README.md

 ### Bugs

-1. **Fancybox** On all browsers and screen sizes, Fancybox does not always work properly if you try to swipe rather than use the Fancybox arrows.
+1. **Fancybox** When tested, Fancybox did not always work properly if you tried to swipe rather than use the Fancybox arrows.
 As this bug could not be fixed, text was added to advise users to use the arrows.

-2. **Internet Explorer** When initially tested on Explorer, kitchen cards had additional heights and favourites cards were out of position.
+2. **Internet Explorer** When tested on Explorer, kitchen cards had additional heights and favourites cards were out of position.
 Although amending Bootstrap col classes in favourites cards from “col” to “col-12” fixed the position problem, no fix has been found for the kitchen cards.

-3. **Contact Form – Email Field** During testing it was noted that the error message on the email field is covered by the keyboard on a ipad in landscape view.
+3. **Contact Form – Email Field** During testing it was noted that the error message on the email field is covered by the keyboard on an ipad in landscape view.
 No fix has been found.

-4. **Contact Form - Submit Button** During testing it was noted when the submit button was clicked on some Browsers on some devices it did not clear the form.
-After carrying out additional testing on device/browser combinations, there doesn't appear to be a consistent bug, eg Chrome on a Dell worked while Chrome on a Mac did not.
+4. **Contact Form - Submit Button** During testing it was noted that when the submit button was clicked on some browser/device combinations it did not clear the form.
+After carrying out additional testing on device/browser combinations, there wasn't consistency, eg Chrome on a Dell worked while Chrome on a Mac did not.
 No fix has been found.

 5. **Background-Attachment: Fixed** Initially the hero image had both background-attachment: fixed and background-size: cover attributes set.
 Unfortunately, on any iOS device, the image was distorted.
 The site [CanIUse](https://caniuse.com/#search=background-attachment), recommended by Code Institute tutor support, confirmed the issue.
 The only fix available did not work on this website so the background-attachment attribute was removed from the hero image.